 DiffCache

-Re-indexing is very slow, to the point where no significant progress is reported in log files regarding the number of nodes traversed.
+Reindexing is slow, to the point where no significant progress is reported in log files regarding the number of nodes traversed.

 ) in the indexing thread.
-The repetition of the same exception(s) in the log, indicates Oak attempts to index the same thing repeatedly, but fails on the same issue.
+The repetition of one or more same exceptions in the log, indicates Oak attempts to index the same thing repeatedly, but fails on the same issue.

-In order to identify the cause of stuck indexing the following information must be collected:
+To identify the cause of stuck indexing, the following information must be collected:

 Collect 5 minutes of thread dump, one thread dump every 2 seconds.